Not sure if Scoop Brothers is right for you?

 Potential Mitigations

-• A business advisor can help you further investigate the franchise-specific management experience of the executive team.
+• A business advisor can help you evaluate the comprehensiveness of the training program and support systems outlined in Item 11.

 Citations: Item 1, Item 2